winitzki/scall/tutorial/programming_dhall.md

 In addition, if that Dhall program is self-contained (has no external imports), it will always return the same `Natural` value.
 The program cannot return a `Natural` value that will be computed "later", or an "undefined" `Natural` value, or a random `Natural` value, or anything else like that.

+However, Dhall's _typechecking_ is eager.
+A type error in defining a variable `x` (for example, `let x : Natural = "abc"`) will prevent the entire program from evaluating, even if that `x` is never used.

 ### Syntactic differences